16 Product Fails That Defined The Decade

 The hoverboard, a two-wheeled, self-balancing personal vehicle, took over sidewalks in 2015.
 Every YouTube and Vine (RIP) influencer was crazy about them.
 A video of dudes dancing to Justin Bieber on hoverboards got millions of views.
 Rapper Wiz Khalifa was arrested for riding one in the airport.
 It was an epidemic, that started with two warring hoverboard makers, IO Hawk and Hovertrax, and snowballed thanks to the millions of Chinese copycats that rushed to market.

 That’s until the transports started bursting into flames, causing multiple homes to burn down.
 One fire claimed the lives of two young girls.
 The Consumer Product Safety Commission issued a stern safety warning and recalled over 500,000 units.
 The board’s popularity has waned, but old two-wheelers continue to cause damage, as recently as October 2019.
-The ultimate takeaway from the board catastrophe is an important one: lithium ion batteries are dangerous and cheap, low-cost ones especially so.
+The ultimate takeaway from the board catastrophe is an important one: Lithium-ion batteries are dangerous and cheap, low-cost ones especially so.

 10. Smart cards: Coin, Plastc (2014–2017)

 “Smart” cards promised to slim down bulky wallets by combining multiple credit cards into one single piece of plastic.
 People loved the idea.
-At launch, Coin offered its smart card for $50 for those willing to pre-order and wait.
+At launch, Coin offered its smart card for $50 for those willing to preorder and wait.
 It hit its $50,000 funding goal in 47 minutes and sold 20,000 units within the first five hours.
 Plastc, a competitor, raised over $9 million through preorders.

 Neither the hype nor the capital from backers was enough to get the products off the ground.
 Coin recipients had trouble swiping the card.
 Moreover, the card didn’t have a chip required at most point-of-sale terminals.
 Plastc never even shipped its hardware.
 In 2017, the startup announced that it was shutting down, and being acquired by Edge, a fintech company working on yet another smart card.
-Edge offered Plastc and Coin backers a discount to pre-order its upcoming product.
+Edge offered Plastc and Coin backers a discount to preorder its upcoming product.
 Two years later, the “Edge Card” still hasn’t launched.

 The smart card’s demise wasn’t completely the startups’ fault.
 Mobile payment wallets, like Google Wallet and Apple Pay, would later take over, consolidating credit and loyalty cards onto the gadget already in our pockets.